tempertemper/www.tempertemper.net/src/site/terms.md

 If I were to work at a discounted rate I'd be unable to dedicate as much time to working on paid projects and my own professional development.

-That doesn't mean I'd never discount or waive my fee if the project is something I feel strongly about and is a genuinely unique opportunity, so if you are unable to pay a reasonable fee, but you have valid and compelling reasons why, then please let me know.
-I *may* choose to involve myself with the project if I'm able to without it interfering with my paid work, but please don't come to me *expecting* I will work for no pay.
-And please don't be offended if I turn down an opportunity to work with you because you don't have the budget to pay me.
+That doesn't mean I'd never discount or waive my fee if the project is something I feel strongly about and is a genuinely unique opportunity, so if you are unable to pay a reasonable fee and have valid and compelling reasons why, then please let me know.
+I *may* choose to involve myself with the project if I'm able to without it interfering with my paid work, but please:

+- don't expect me to agree to unpaid work
+- don't be offended if I turn down an opportunity to work with you

 ### Grants

-I may take a wee bit of persuading to accept commissions that are wholly or partially funded by grants.
-I've found that clients who aren't spending their own hard-earned cash are often less invested in their project, which can have negative a knock-on effect on my other clients.
+I am unlikely to accept commissions that are wholly or partially funded by grants.
+In my experience, I've found that clients who aren't spending their own hard-earned cash are often less invested in their project, which can have negative a knock-on effect on my other clients.

+Where funding is involved and I agree to provide an estimate, the time to produce the estimate will be billable in advance.

 ### Working speculatively